devtron-labs/devtron/docs/user-guide/resource-browser.md

 | Waiting          | Pod has been scheduled but cannot run   | Failed to pull container image             |
 | CrashLoopBackOff | Container keeps crashing and restarting | Incorrect access token for API interaction |

-Here, you can see configuration information about the container(s) and Pod (labels, resource requirements, etc.), as well as status information about the container(s) and Pod (state, readiness, restart count, events, etc.).
+Here, you can see configuration information about the container(s) and pod (labels, resource requirements, etc.), as well as status information about the container(s) and pod (state, readiness, restart count, events, etc.).

 {% hint style="info" %}
 A container can have no shells or multiple shells running in it.
 If you are unable to create a successful connection, try changing the shell, as the container may not have that shell running.